gauravdhiman/blog.gaurav-dhiman.com/content/post/recipe to build large scale web apps.md

 showPagination: true
 showSocial: true
 showDate: true
+showTOCOnSide: true
 ---
 Today web apps are developed considering global userbase, so they need to scale fast without disrruption, to serve global traffic.
 This post explores the architectural as well as infrastructure needs to scale any web app.
 <!--more-->

-# Brief history of web apps
+## Brief history of web apps
 Anyone who has worked in web application space for few years must have seen a drastic change in the way web apps are built now and then.
 In early days of internet, there was no concept of web apps - that was the time of static websites, followed by dynamic websites that were linked to each other with hyperlinks.
 I think the first web app that we could consider, would be a search engine or online directory (yellow pages).
 Search engine accepts some keywords and returns results on click of a button.
 We consider search engine as web app because that has some logic with user interface on web (in browser).
 From that era of heavy backend logic apps, we have come to an era where significant app logic is implemented in frontend along with backend - think of admin dashboards, web based email clients, frontend of social network - all these have a lot of UI controls, many possible user interactions and UI changes as a result of those interactions.
 As web apps matured over time to have all this complexity of user interface, it actually replaced the need to have a desktop apps.
 Things are moving fast and now even web apps are getting replaced with [hybrid apps](https://ionicframework.com/resources/articles/what-is-hybrid-app-development) and PWAs ([Progressive Web Apps](https://developers.google.com/web/ilt/pwa)).

-# Problem & solution of scaling-up
+## Problem & solution of scaling-up
 System that are {{< hl-text cyan >}}rigid{{< /hl-text >}} (complex and tightly coupled components), {{< hl-text cyan >}}monolithic{{< /hl-text >}} (all in one) and are built with {{< hl-text cyan >}}no clear demarcation of functional components{{< /hl-text >}} fail to scale up.
 In general, to scale up any system,  we need to build a system that is {{< hl-text cyan >}}modular{{< /hl-text >}} (think of plug-n-play components), {{< hl-text cyan >}}loosely coupled{{< /hl-text >}} and {{< hl-text cyan >}}flexible{{< /hl-text>}} (react to changes).
 This principal is not specific to software systems, but to all kind of systems - think of factories, airports, hospitals, government / political systems.
 The more you observe how real world systems work, the better system designer you can be and software system design is not in anyway different from it.

 To scale up software systems, we need to think of components from two different perspectives {{< hl-text cyan >}}architectural{{< /hl-text >}} and {{< hl-text cyan >}}deployment infrastructure{{< /hl-text >}} perspectives.
 Let's cover each of these in detail.

-## Architectural considerations
+### Architectural considerations
 Architecturally scale-able applications should have smaller, reusable and independent components that are loosely couples (free to move around n larger system design).
 Think of how small lego pieces of different shapes and colors are used to build something big and meaningful.
 Same way software systems should be build with small components that have plug-n-play interfaces.

 {{< image classes="fig-100 center clear" src="https://images.unsplash.com/photo-1568617934289-df4399f8cea3" group="group:travel" title="Photo by Dan Burton on Unsplash" >}}